 Senior executives often see Project Management as an operational or tactical activity.
 If you are in a position where you have to convince senior executives to use Project Management, below are a few pointers that can help:

-- Reducing stress - horizontally and vertically across the organizationLess internal and external conflict
+- Reducing stress - horizontally and vertically across the organizationLess internal & external conflict

 - Increased understanding of the project and its purpose